- By restivos

 We all know the struggle of having a piece of aging and expensive technology or equipment that slowly racks in maintenance and repair costs.
 The eternal question remains “When should I upgrade to something new instead of continue to have this repaired?”
+This is especially important when it concerns your air conditioning; in the hot, summer months, you need an ac that works!
+It goes without saying that you should, of course, look into replacing your air conditioning if it is not working at all, with companies like this HVAC fargo one being happy to help.

 Here at Restivo’s we’ve seen it all, so we’ve compiled a guide on how to judge if it is time to replace your old air conditioning unit:

 The age of the heating and cooling unit plays a huge role in the decision to repair or replace.
-Generally these units last for about 10 years before they start needing expensive repairs.
+Generally, these units last for about 10 years before they start needing expensive repairs.

 There’s also a well-known “5,000 Rule” in the industry.
 We take the age of the equipment and multiply it by the repair cost.
 If that number is greater than 5,000, then you should consider replacement over repair.
 For example, if your equipment is 3 years old and the repair estimate comes in at $400, the total is $1200 and that unit is definitely worth repairing.
 However, if the unit is 8 years old and the repair cost is estimated at $700, the number jumps to 5600 and that unit should probably be replaced.